 In today’s complicated world ‘belonging‘ is something we long for.
 The term itself elicits a positive, comforting sensation.
 We want to feel that our surroundings envelop us with reassurance.
 And don’t we all look for such personal reinforcement, particularly at the beginning of a new year?

 That was the upbeat optimistic approach she had expected when wishing her friend, a happy new year.
 He, however, had not obliged.
-He had said something about there being a turbulence or a time-warp out there.
+He had said something about sensing a turbulence or a time-warp out there.
 No!
 Those weren’t quite his words.
 Just the way she tried to interpret them.
 Why hadn’t she listened more precisely?
 So she had asked:

 “You mean what’s going on in the US?”